 If your product is large and heavy, you should expect a shipping fee that is more than the product price.
 This is undesirable for your customers, so always choose products that are small and light to minimize shipping fees.

 The amount of money customers are willing to pay online for a product depends on a lot of factors.
 If you are going to be solid for producing and choose something that people won’t hesitate to buy, go with something between $10 to $60 for regular products and $15 to $80 for niche market products.

 It is recommended to choose a product made with firm and unbreakable materials like wood, metal, or plastic.
 This is to minimize damage risk during shipping and minimize returns.

 - Not seasonal

 Seasonal products are only suitable for a specific period of time, like during a seasoned holiday.
 Unless your dropshipping business aims to offer a lot of products at once, don’t go with seasonal products.

 - Not patented or copyrighted

-Selling patented and copyrighted products are something you seriously want to avoid.
+Selling patented and copyrighted products is something you seriously want to avoid.
 It doesn’t worth the trouble!